 Rescuers reach the Donner Party, Edison patents the phonograph, the Soviet Union launches the Mir space station, and Fidel Castro resigns as Cuban president, all on this day.

-1996: Charlie O. Finley, an American businessman best remembered for owning Major League Baseball's Oakland Athletics, dies of heart disease at the age of 77 in Chicago, Ill.
-Finley purchased the team while it was located in Kansas City and moved it to Oakland, Calif., in 1968.
+1996: Charlie O. Finley, an American businessman best remembered for owning Major League Baseball's Oakland Athletics, dies of heart disease at the age of 77 in Chicago, Illinois.
+Finley purchased the team while it was located in Kansas City and moved it to Oakland, California, in 1968.
 During the early 1970s, the A's became a powerhouse, winning three straight World Series from 1972 to 1974 and five straight division titles from 1971 to 1975.
 Finley's also remembered for pushing for the designated hitter, interleague play and night starts in the postseason and All-Star Game.

 It's easy to upload your photos and/or videos on News8000.com.
 Once you do, we'll share your upload with the community!

 No email address was supplied by

 To complete your registration on this site, please supply an address.

 Please confirm or modify the email address to which you will have subscription offers sent.

 For a more personalized experience, please supply the following optional information.